ML1758/sql-challenge/README.md

 ## Summary

-* This assigment is to load several csv data files in to a database and perform some analysys on the data.
+* This assignment is to load several csv data files in to a database and perform some analysis on the data.

 ### The following steps were done:

-* After analysing the source data, developed an Entity Relationship diagarm using QuickDBD.
-[ERD - QuickDBD](EmployeeSQL/ERD_QuickDBD.png)
+* After analysing the source data, developed an Entity Relationship diagram using QuickDBD.
+[ERD - QuickDBD](EmployeeSQL/Images/ERD_QuickDBD.png)
-* Using QuickDBD generated the script to ceeate the table on a PostgreSQL databse.
+* Using QuickDBD generated the script to create the table on a PostgreSQL database.
 * Edited the script to remove any double quotes.
-[QuickDBD - PostgreSQL table creation script](EmployeeSQL/PostgreSQL_table_creation_script.sql)
+[QuickDBD - PostgreSQL table creation script](EmployeeSQL/Sql/PostgreSQL_table_creation_script.sql)
-* On pgAdmin created a new database called Employees_DB
+* On pgAdmin created a new database called Employees_DB.
-* Opend and ran script [QuickDBD - PostgreSQL table creation script](EmployeeSQL/PostgreSQL_table_creation_script.sql)
+* Opened and ran script [QuickDBD - PostgreSQL table creation script](EmployeeSQL/Sql/PostgreSQL_table_creation_script.sql) .

-* Loaded the csv data files in the following order
+* Loaded the csv data files in to the tables in the following order;
-    #### file load order
+    #### File load order
     * titles
     * departments
     * employees